top of page

 Jeremiah holds a B.F.A. from the University of the Arts and a M.M. from Oklahoma City University.
 He is a member of Actors’ Equity Association, ASCAP, Stage Directors and Choreographers Society, American Federation of Musicians, and Dramatists Guild of America.
 For more: jeremiahdownes.com

 We’ve provided a list of frequently asked questions about the Junior Fellows program for your convenience.
-If your question isn’t answered here, please reach out to line producer Jorge Lopez Rivera at jrivera@theoneill.org
+If your question isn’t answered here, please reach out to the O’Neill literary department at litoffice@theoneill.org.

-If I’ve been a Junior Fellow before, do I have to audition/submit another application this season?
+If I’ve been a Junior Fellow before, do I have to submit another application this season?

 Is there a fee to apply for this program?

-No. The admin fee for the Junior Cabaret Fellows program has been waived thanks to the generosity of O’Neill supporters.
+No. The administrative fee for the Junior Cabaret Fellows program has been waived thanks to the generosity of O’Neill supporters.

 What are the O’Neill’s COVID-19 policies?
 Is there a vaccine requirement?